ChristopherA/MonsterSmashGame2001/README.md

 > * * *

-Copyright (c) 1994-2001 Christopher Allen
+Copyright (c) 1994-2001 Christopher Allen.
+May be distributed freely  as long as this notice is included.